cnlohr/embeddedDOOM/README.md

 ## TODO:

-Figure out how to separate out things like the lines and line segments into rodata and .data/.bss.
+ * Figure out how to separate out things like the lines and line segments into rodata and .data/.bss.
+ * Figure out how to change screen size successfully.

 ## To port